main-ah-logo-horz-w_gradbox

 • A person with dementia who is in pain may have more labored breathing or greater difficulty breathing.

 • The demeanor of the dementia patient may change by becoming more aggressive or verbally abusive.
-These responses can be a kind of defense mechanism or occur because the person is unusually upset due to the pain.
+These responses can be a defense mechanism or occur because the person is unusually upset due to the pain.

 Caregivers Identifying Signs of Pain